Christmas shopping can be a nightmare, especially if you leave it too late and have to rely on heaving high streets to find last minute gifts.

 So here's some of the options online retailers offer that will help you get your packages without having to stay in all day...

-eBay offers a Click & Collect service across 650 Argos stores up and down the UK.
+eBay offers a Click & Collect service across Argos, Sainsbury's and up to another 3,500 stores up and down the UK.
 Thousands of sellers on the online auction site are signed up the scheme, so that when you order something from them you can choose your most convenient store to pick it up from.
 When your parcel is ready for collection, you will receive an email and/or text message telling you that you can come in to get it.

 The message will have a collection code that you need to show the helper in store and that's about it.
 Simple.